frctl/fractal.build/docs/guide/09-web/03-builder.md

 fractal build
 ```

+You can provide the following optional command line options to override the default configuration:

+* `-t, --theme <theme-name>` - a custom theme to use.

 ### Programmatically

 If you wish to start the export process programmatically, (often useful for {{ link('@build-tools', 'build tool') }} integrations), you can create a new builder instance using the {{ link('@api-web#builder', '`fractal.web.builder()`') }} method and then start it as required: